 Three students can participate in this leading moot court following a competitive selection process carried out by a Geneva Academy jury.
-For selected students, participation replaces two optional courses and can be validated for 6 ECTS credits.
+For selected students, participation replaces two optional courses and can be validated for 6 ECTS.

-The Nuremberg Moot Court Competition is organized by the International Nuremberg Principles Academy.
-It is held in Courtroom 600 of the Nuremberg Palace of Justice, where the famous Post-World War II trials took place.
-The Nuremberg Moot Court Competition preserves this legacy of the fight against impunity, promoting and implementing the knowledge of international criminal law and the Nuremberg Principles, which are the foundation of criminal courts worldwide.
+The Nuremberg Moot Court is organized by the International Nuremberg Principles Academy.
+It is held in Courtroom 600 of the Nuremberg Palace of Justice, where the famous post-World War II trials took place.
+The Nuremberg Moot Court competition preserves this legacy of the fight against impunity, promoting and implementing the knowledge of international criminal law and the Nuremberg Principles, which are the foundation of criminal courts worldwide.

 As part of the IHL course, LLM students participate in two public pleadings on specific conflict situations like the Gaza conflict in summer 2014 or the 2008 South Ossetian conflict.